xbmc/kodi-tv/src/content/article/kodi-matrix-19-2-release/index.md

 Thanks, as always, to everyone who has helped by reporting, isolating or fixing issues.

 You should be fine to install this straight over the top of your existing Kodi version - indeed, this will happen automatically on many platforms - but, if you've any doubts, back up your userdata beforehand.
-Similarly, this is a minor version bump, so there's no change to database versions or anything else that's likely to break things.
+Similarly, this is a minor version bump, so there's no change to database versions or anything similar on the vast majority of platforms.
+The exception is obviously Xbox, where users need to be aware that, for them, this is a major upgrade (18.9 to 19.2).

 If you're interested, you can read the merged PRs [here](https://github.com/xbmc/xbmc/pulls?q=is%3Apr+sort%3Aupdated-desc+milestone%3A%22Matrix+19.2%22+label%3A%22v19+Matrix%22+).
 If you want to read back on the full history of v19 itself, or of previous versions, you can find the corresponding articles in the relevant [blog posts](https://kodi.tv/blog/tag/release).